sagar-vartak/blog-backend/README.md

        2. getById
        3. addBlogs
      - For user defined data just change data as you want in the above mentioned functions
+       - for example u can change the particular id you want to find
+         - { blogId: "desired blog id" }

 8. A default blog is added at the start as
    - blog { \_id: 5fdae50da69ff71a81c08b7c,